bnjs/bnjs.github.io/notes/startup-checklist.md

 ## General

 * <input type="checkbox"> You are aiming for [hyper growth](http://www.paulgraham.com/growth.html).
-* <input type="checkbox"> You have a great idea, a great product, a great team, and great execution.
+* <input type="checkbox"> You're aiming for a great idea, a great product, a great team, and great execution.
 * <input type="checkbox"> You are not starting a startup just for the sake of doing so.
 * <input type="checkbox"> You feel compelled by a particular problem and think starting a company is the best way to solve it.